-

 Thanks for your understanding!
 If you have any questions about KYC, AML, or the legal basis for these regulations, please contact our customer support team.
 We’re happy to clear up any doubts.

-Regulations concerning counteracting money laundering and financing of terrorism are key to ensuring financial security.
+Regulations on anti-money laundering and countering the financing of terrorism are of crucial importance for ensuring financial security.
 Here are the most important legal acts:

 National Level (Poland):